 Words & Photos By Nathan Allen

-Each of my parents could have been professional musicians, had they been foolish enough.
+Each of my parents could have been professional musicians, had they been foolish enough to pursue it.
 Music flowed through my blood - it was everything to me.
 As a teenager, I began recording and producing my own songs.

-When mp3s first became available online, my music worked its way up the worldwide charts.
-I was thrilled to share top spots with some of my favorite artists - Snoop Dogg, Q-Tip, and believe it or not, Nelly was even a fan of my music...he linked to my page!
+When mp3s first became available online, somehow my music worked its way up the worldwide charts.
+I was thrilled to share top spots with some of my favorite artists - Snoop Dogg, Q-Tip, and believe it or not, Nelly was even a fan of my music...he linked to my page.

 However, I quickly realized that trying to make a living as a musician would be difficult.
 This was around the time that home recording software began to take off, so I decided to help other artists with their music.